 As of August 17, 2020 Honduran Airports are open for commercial flights.
 These are the General Requirements from Honduran Immigration:

 1) Travelers must hand-carry proof of a Negative Covid-19 Test taken within 72 hours of travel (RT-PCR, Antigen or Elisa) or your Original full dose Vaccination Card.

 3) Valid Travel Documents: Passport with at least 6 month validity, Visa (if required), Documents for Minors.

 4) Bio Security Measures: Use of Mask , 1.5 M distance, Antibacterial.

 (Disclaimer: All COVID-19 information is subject to change, make sure to check Official Government Websites and with Airlines prior to travel in case information has changed or been updated.)

 What is a tourist?
 A person who travels to other countries for pleasure and returns back home.
 Tourists are not allowed to work in Honduras.

-What is a Honduran Entry Visa?
+What is a Honduran Entry Stamp?
 It is a stamp on your passport put by an Immigration Officer upon entering the country.
 It will state the amount of time you are allowed to remain in the country (30,60 or 90 days).
-If you decide to extend your stay, you may request a one-time extension to your entry visa for an additional 30 days for $20.
+If you decide to extend your stay, you may request a one-time extension to your Entry Stamp for an additional 30 days for $20.
 Extensions are granted if you have the appropriate documents to justify your stay.

-Where do I get visa extensions?
-Visa extensions are obtained at the Honduran Immigration Offices which are located across the country:
+Where do I get extensions on my Entry Stamp?
+Extensions are obtained at the Honduran Immigration Offices which are located across the country:

 La Ceiba: UniPlaza, Second Floor